What is a Mother Blessing Ceremony?

 A Mother Blessing is a women’s circle ceremony held for a mother-to-be, usually during their third trimester from 34–38 weeks pregnant.

-It doesn’t matter if the mother is having her first, or fifth baby, each and every pregnancy and birth is a new experience filled with highs and lows and deserves celebration.
+It doesn’t matter if the mother is having her first or fifth baby — each and every pregnancy and birth is a new experience, filled with highs and lows, and deserves celebration.

-Every blessing will be different, depending on the activities that are included, however they typically include some grounding in practices such as a meditation or guided visualisation, rituals such as the red thread ceremony, or women gifting the mother a symbolic birth altar item, or sharing a birth or motherhood blessing.
-This is where attendees will read out either borrowed or written words that focus on the positives and strength of birth and motherhood, and how much they love and admire the mother.
+Every blessing will be different, depending on the activities that are included, however they typically feature some grounding in practices such as a meditation or guided visualisation, rituals such as the Red Thread Ceremony, or women gifting the mother a symbolic birth altar item.

 These ceremonies are meaningful and impactful.
 I have had two pregnancies myself, and during my first, I decided to have a huge baby shower with 80 guests, fully catered with food and booze.
 It was more like a party and I remember being exhausted at the end of it.

-Whereas, in my second pregnancy, I had a Mother Blessing with 10 women.
-My friends brought a plate of food to share, they set up the circle, all I had to do was arrive and then receive love.
+Whereas in my second pregnancy, I had a Mother Blessing with 10 women.
+My friends brought a plate of food to share, they set up the circle, and all I had to do was arrive and then receive love.
 I was told how powerful I was.
-They read affirming messages about labour, birth and being able to handle the pain of contractions.
-As I was having a homebirth, this was really important for me to hear, as I did hold fear that I wouldn’t be able to cope.
-I received a foot soak in rose petals, had a flower crown placed upon my head, laid down to be given a massage, while the women sang and drummed over my body.
+They read affirming messages about labour, birth, and being able to handle the pain of contractions.

 I remember when I reached 40 weeks pregnant, I would get out their letters and read them every day, until I gave birth 2.5 weeks later.
-It was one of the most beautiful days of my life and the ongoing effects of that ceremony rippled through to my pregnancy and postpartum.
+It was one of the most beautiful days of my life, and the ongoing effects of that ceremony rippled through to my pregnancy and postpartum.

-My dream is that every mother is honoured this way!
+My dream is that every mother is honoured this way.

 WANT MUSINGS ON LIFE, MOTHERHOOD AND BUSINESS?